• Skip to primary navigation

 GINGERBREAD COOKIES

-1. In a medium bowl, whisk together the flour, ginger, cinnamon, salt, cardamom & orange zest.
+1. In a medium bowl, whisk together the flour, ginger, cinnamon, salt, baking soda, cardamom & orange zest.
 Save the orange for the icing. *adding the zest to the dry ingredients keeps it from clumping together in the cookies.

 2. In the bowl of a stand mixer, beat together the butter and brown sugar on medium-high speed until light and fluffy, about 5 minutes.
 Be sure to scrape down the sides of the bowl a few times.